 All in all the question you have to ask yourself is “what am I feeling like doing?” and then decide a time to visit, because whatever it is you are looking for you will be able to find it here.

-As mentioned, Galicia Unveiled is based in the lovely, award-winning city of Pontevedra.
-We offer set routes from this city as well as from Vigo and Compostela, but we also offer tailored services from/to other destinations and private tours; contact us for more information on that.
+As mentioned, Galicia Unveiled is based in the lovely Pontevedra.
+We offer walking tours in the city but we can also guide you through other locations if you’re interested; contact us for more information on that.